gretkierewicz/dissertation/README.md

 ### 25/04/2020

 - Pensum / Property name change from pensum_hours_from_plan to pensum_contact_hours
+- Pensum / Added property pensum_additional_hours

 ### To be done:

 Major
-- Calculating additional and non-contact hours
+- Examination additional hours update
 - Setting up limits, pensum value and filters for employees possible to choose for plans/etc

 Minor